© 2023 City of Cleveland, Division of Water

 Door Notice

-If you received a two-tone purple door notice, it means that your property has been reconnected to the water main in a project area that previously had lead and has had all visible lead removed from all city-owned and customer-owned service line connections in the project area.
-If “No Lead” was circled at the top of your door hanger, your service line did not contain lead prior to work being completed.
-If “Lead Removed” was circled, your city-owned service line was lead, was removed and is now copper.
+If you received a two-tone purple door notice, it means that your service line has been reconnected to a water main in a project area that previously had lead service lines and all have been removed.
+If “No Lead” is circled at the top of your door hanger, your service line is not lead.
+If “Lead Removed” is circled, your city-owned service line was lead and has been replaced with copper.

-- While no lead remains in the project area, Cleveland Water is offering to perform a service line water sample analysis 30 days after your service line is connected to the main.
-If interested, please call our Lead Inquiry Line at 216-664-2882 after re-connection to obtain a sampling kit.
+- While no lead remains in the project area, we offer water sampling 30 days after your service line is reconnected upon request.
+If interested, please call our Lead Inquiry Line at 216-664-2882 after reconnection.

-If you have received an orange and purple door notice, it means that while the city-owned service line has been replaced, your property still has a customer-owned lead service line.
-You should:
+If you have received an orange and purple door notice, it means that the city-owned service line has been replaced but your property still has a customer-owned lead service line.

-- Flush your home's plumbing prior to any water being used by removing aerators and running the cold water at each tap at the same time for 30 minutes.
+- Flush your home's plumbing prior to any water being used by removing aerators and running the cold water at all faucets at the same time for 30 minutes.

 - Use the lead-filtering water pitcher provided for all water consumed in the house.

-- Perform a cold water flush daily for 5 minutes at your kitchen faucet after water has not been used for 6 or more hours.
+- Perform a regular 5-minute cold water flush at your kitchen faucet after water has not been used for 6 or more hours.

-- Perform a 30-minute cold water full house flush every 2 weeks for 6 months or until water quality test results indicate that unfiltered lead levels in your home’s water are below the federal action level of 15 parts per billion.
+- Perform a 30-minute cold water full house flush every 2 weeks for 6 months or until water quality test results indicate that unfiltered lead levels in your home’s water are below 15 parts per billion.

-If you received a yellow and purple door notice, it means that your property’s service line was either not lead or that all visible lead has been removed.
-However, at least one customer in the project area may still have a customer-owned lead service line.
-If “No Lead” was circled at the top of your door hanger, your service line did not contain lead prior to work being completed.
-If “Lead Removed” was circled, your city-owned service line was lead, was removed and is now copper.
+If you received a yellow and purple door notice, it means that your property’s service line was either not lead or that lead was removed.
+However, at least one property in the project area may still have a customer-owned lead service line.
+If “No Lead” is circled at the top of your door hanger, your service line is not lead.
+If “Lead Removed” is circled, your city-owned service line was lead and has been replaced with copper.

-- Even though there was no lead or all lead has been removed from your service line, a water pitcher with 3 months of filters certified to remove lead was left in a bag near the door notice.
+- Even though there was no lead or lead has been removed, a water pitcher with 3 months of filters certified to remove lead was left at the property.

-- While no lead remains in the project area, Cleveland Water is offering to perform a service line water sample analysis 30 days after your service line is connected to the main.
-If interested, please call our Lead Inquiry Line at 216-664-2882 after re-connection to obtain a sampling kit.
+- While no lead remains in the project area, we offer water sampling 30 days after your service line is reconnected upon request.
+If interested, please call our Lead Inquiry Line at 216-664-2882 after reconnection.

 Cold water flushing should occur immediately after water service is restored anytime lead has been removed or still remains in any portion of the service line, and when customers are connected to a new water main after being on a bypass.
 When lead service lines are replaced, small lead particles may dislodge due to vibrations and movement of service lines and plumbing.
-Flushing COLD WATER through all of your home’s plumbing at the same time for 30 minutes moves any potential lead particles out of the potable water system and down the drain.
+Flushing cold water through all of your home’s plumbing at the same time for 30 minutes moves any potential lead particles out of the drinking water system and down the drain.

-It is extremely important that you DO NOT use any HOT water in your home until you flush your cold water lines.
+Do not use any hot water in your home until you flush your cold water lines.
 If you had or still have lead in your service line, using hot water first could pull lead particles into the hot water tank.

 - Remove all aerator screens from every faucet and fixture in your home.
 Be sure to keep track of which aerator goes with which faucet.